 Society and every day life in England

 The United Kingdom is a constitutional monarchy in which Queen Elisabeth the second is the head of state.
 She is also the queen and official head of state of the 15 countries of the common wealth, many of which used to be British colonies.
-Since the periods of colonialism, these countries have developed into independent states.

 Local language and communication

 Keep in mind that the traffic in the UK is on the left side of the road.
 This also means that public transport and cars drive on the left side of the road.
 The red double-decker buses have become recognized as an international trademark symbol of London and the whole of England.
 These buses are known as 'coaches' in the UK.
 There are different kinds of coaches, such as 'stage coaches' and the term that is used depends on the types of journeys that the coaches make.
 For example some of them only drive locally, while others drive across the country and others are only used for direct connections to airports.
-Great Britain has very good public transport connections that can take you everywhere in the country very easily and connective services can usually also be found and booked online.
+Great Britain has a very good public transport that can take you everywhere in the country very easily and services can usually also be found and booked online.